Marindany-02/events-booking-/README.md

-e# events-booking-web based system with php
+## events-booking-web based system with php

 ### Summary of the Event Management System